theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Set Deadline For Internship Task From Main Window**

 **MSS:**
-1. User inputs command in the CLI, to specify the internship entry and the task to add the deadline to.
+1. User inputs the task and the deadline.
-2. System displays success message, along with the deadline added in the message box.
+2. System displays success message and the added deadline in the message box.
 3. System displays full list of internships.

 Use case ends.